 - Analytics- this is a tool to measure the effectiveness of your website and how much traffic it gets.
 For the purposes of real estate, you might simply want to see how many visits your website receives daily, how many page views, which pages get views, and then track how many of those visits convert to calls.
 Here are also plugins which will make that information visible to you -and easy to understand- on the back end of your website.

-- Content -Content is everything.
+- Content -As I mentioned already, good content is critical.
 You only need to read reviews of the big boys to see how troublesome getting well -written, personalized content can be.

 - Your website might look generic.